-Religion The ancestral altar is the focus for all ceremonies relating to the Muda's ancestors.
+What are their beliefs?
+The ancestral altar is the focus for all ceremonies relating to the Muda's ancestors.
 The Muda share the Akha belief in a supreme being, Apoe Miyeh, who is also considered the link between their ancestors and the present-day generation.
-The Muda believe Apoe Miyeh to be their original male ancestor and the progenitor of their race.
+The Muda believe Apoe Miyeh to be their original male ancestor and the progenitor of their people.
 Great care is taken during ancestral rituals to feed and honor the spirits of the deceased.
 In this way the Muda also hope their children will take care of their souls after death.
 The Muda also worship "inside" and "outside" spirits.

 More than 2,300 people belong to the Muda ethnic group in China.
 They inhabit the Nanliangshan (Nanliang Mountains) in the Gashai District of Jinghong County.
 Jinghong is the prefectural seat for the Xishuangbanna Dai Autonomous Prefecture in southern Yunnan Province.
 (Source: Operation China, 2000)